TalWeisler/Ed-Hitting-Set/README.md

 Hitting Set is NP-complete

-To solve this problem we use 2 kernelizations:
+To solve the problem in polynomial time we used 2 kernelizations:
 1. The sunflower lemma
 2. The crown decomposition